Sioux Falls, South Dakota: 2019 tornadoes

 On the night of September 10, 2019, the south side of Sioux Falls was hit by three strong EF2 tornadoes, severely damaging at least 37 buildings, including the Plaza 41 Shopping Center.
-One tornado hit the Avera Heart Hospital, damaging portions of the roof and windows, and causing seven injuries, including a man who fractured his skull as he was thrown into an exterior wall of the hospital.
-Another tornado hit the busy commercial district near the Empire Mall, injuring one woman inside her home.
+One tornado hit the Avera Heart Hospital, damaging parts of the roof and windows and injuring seven people, including a man who fractured his skull as he was thrown into an exterior wall of the hospital.
+Another tornado hit the commercial district near the Empire Mall, injuring one woman inside her home.
 Another touched down on the far south side in a suburban residential area, tearing the roofs off homes.
 The total damage was more than $5 million.

 Geography

 According to the United States Census Bureau, the city has an area of 73.47 sqmi, of which 72.96 sqmi is land and 0.51 sqmi is water.
 The city is in extreme eastern South Dakota, about 15 mi west of the Minnesota border.